clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 ## MDI icons in text

-ESPHome's [font renderer]({{< ref "components/font#display-fonts" >}}) allows you to use any OpenType/TrueType font file for your text.
+ESPHome's :ref:`font renderer <display-fonts>` allows you to use any OpenType/TrueType font file for your text.
 This is very flexible because you can prepare various sets of fonts at different sizes each with a different number of glyphs; this is important as it may help to conserve flash memory space.

 One example is when you'd like some MDI icons to be used in line with the text (similar to how LVGL's internal fonts and symbols coexist).
 You can use a font of your choice; choose the symbols/icons from MDI you want and mix them in a single sized set.